-I'm originally from California, currently I’m in the process of setting up a studio space in Berlin.
+I'm originally from California, currently I’m in the process of setting up a studio in Berlin.
 I lived in Tokyo for the past 2 years studying Kinbaku under my teacher Kinoko Hajime.
 I tie people and places as well as shoot photos.

 I've been traveling for the past 4 years.